Your web browser is outdated and may be insecure

 Nursing for young people has often been ahead of the curve and influenced adult care.
 Yet this has not always been acknowledged, and children’s nurses have had to fight for recognition of their specialist role.
 This exhibition showed that by recognising this past and by listening to and valuing young people’s voices, we can better prepare for our future.

-The exhibition was co-created with Royal College of Nursing members, many of whom work in children and young people’s nursing or have in the past.
+The exhibition was co-created with our members, many of whom work in children and young people’s nursing or have in the past.
 The volunteer team was involved in every stage of the exhibition from research, to writing exhibition panels, to exhibition design.

 Objects on display included items from Bethlem Museum of the Mind, the Foundling Museum, the Old Operating Theatre Museum and Herb Garret, Southwark Heritage Centre, and objects and stories loaned by nurses past and present.